urBin logo

 Cost of living in Manhattan

-The cost of living in Manhattan is not only high when compared to the rest of the nation but also high when compared to other New York Boroughs.
+The cost of living in Manhattan is not only high when compared to the rest of the nation but also high when compared to other New York boroughs.
 You will be surprised to know that the overall cost of living here is more than double the national average.
-The things contributing to this high cost are transportation, housing, and utilities.
+The things contributing to this high cost are transportation, housing, storage in Manhattan, and utilities.
 The average rent of a one-bedroom apartment can range from $2400 per month to $3900 per month, depending upon the actual location.

 What's Living Here Like?